Hollywood Burbank Airport: History

 The facility remained Hollywood–Burbank Airport for more than a decade until 1978 when Lockheed sold it to the Burbank–Glendale–Pasadena Airport Authority.
 The airport then got its fifth name: Burbank–Glendale–Pasadena Airport (1978–2003).
 On November 6, 2003, the airport authority voted to change the name to Bob Hope Airport in honor of comedian Bob Hope, a longtime resident of nearby Toluca Lake, who had died earlier that year and who had kept his personal airplane at the airfield.
 The new name was unveiled on December 17, 2003, on the 100th anniversary of the Wright brothers' first flight in 1903, the year that Bob Hope was born.

-After much debate between the Airport Authority, the city of Burbank, the Transportation Security Administration, and Burbank residents, in November 2007 it was decided that a new $8 million to $10 million baggage screening facility for Terminal B is legal, considering the anti-growth limitations placed on the airport.
+After much debate between the Airport Authority, the city of Burbank, the Transportation Security Administration, and Burbank residents, in November 2007 it was decided that construction of a new $8 million to $10 million baggage screening facility for Terminal B is legal, considering the anti-growth limitations placed on the airport.
 The facility will house a $2.5-million explosive detection system, used for the automatic detection of explosives within checked luggage.
-However, the facility is still in the early planning phases.

 On June 27, 2014, a $112 million Regional Transportation Center opened.
 The 520,000-square-foot (48,310-square-meter) center at Hollywood Way and Empire Avenue was also built to withstand a major earthquake while serving as an emergency "nerve center."
 The industrial-looking hub with a red steel roof will be adorned by 16, three-story art panels.
 Solar panels generating 1.5 megawatts of electricity will also be added to its roof.
 A nearby parking garage was built to handle more than 1,000 cars, while traffic lights have been reworked around the airport.